 Click the Connect button.
 If you're still not connected, make sure you have entered all the values as above, making sure all the formats and slashes are in the right places.

 If the connection still fails, search your organization's internal knowledge base or contact your IT support, as there are many possible Exchange configurations and settings.
-Learn more about Exchange connection troubleshooting
+Learn more about Exchange/Outlook connection troubleshooting